RSV Resources - NAPNAP

 RSV Awareness Campaign

-NAPNAP conducted social media campaign to build awareness about RSV to protect vulnerable patients.
-NAPNAP members experts helped us explore different topics, such as identification, prevention and treatment strategies pertaining to pediatric RSV cases.
+NAPNAP’s social media campaign aims to build awareness about RSV to protect vulnerable patients.
+NAPNAP member experts helped us explore different topics, such as identification, prevention and treatment strategies pertaining to pediatric RSV cases.

 With new topics being explored each week, this social media campaign is an excellent way for us to share quick but informative resources for our pediatric-focused NP community to share with their patient families.